MarwanAlsoltany/mighty/SPECIFICATION.md

 ## Overview

-This is the Draft for Version `1.0.0` of the Mighty Validation Expression Language.
+This is the Draft for Version `1.1.0` of the Mighty Validation Expression Language (check out [Spec History](https://github.com/MarwanAlsoltany/mighty/commits/master/SPECIFICATION.md)).
 The specification may be updated/changed in the future.
 The updated version will follow the [Semantic Versioning](https://semver.org/) standard.

 The Mighty Validation Expression Language may be referred to for short as "mVEL" (pronounced as **/ɛmːvel/**).